greg-raven/Uncommon-Sense/_posts/2021-05-31-content-of-their-character.md

 ---
-title: 'Content of their character'
+title: "Content of their character"
 layout: post
 categories:
 - culture